davidgasquez/handbook/Teamwork.md

 		- Show your work.
 Capture who made what decision and when, along with a detailed, but _concise_ description of why and how that decision was made.
 		- Consistent changelogs also communicate new features, the value they get from your product, and your commitment to improving it.
 	- [[Meetings]] agendas and conclusions.
 	- Responsibilities.
 Things that aren't your fault can still be your responsibility.
+If something is everyone's job, it's no one's job.
 	- Defaults.
 Each thing should have a place by default, docs, issues, ...
 - Aim to be a completely autonomous team.
 Everyone should feel empower to make decisions.
 Those who are responsible for something must have the means and context to effect it.
 You build it, you run it! **The company strategy guides the team, it doesn't tell it what to do.**
 - Run [Automated Check-ins](https://basecamp.com/features/checkins) to share things explicitly.
 What are people working on, what are they planning to work on next, ...